hapax/hapax.github.io/assets/teaching.md

 judiciously cut corners.
 If you start with Euclid's axioms, that's probably where the student's relationship with the deductive method is going to end.

+We don't usually need to scale the mountain to appreciate some of what makes these things beautiful.
+If the mountain is too steep, find a nearby hill with a gentler slope and a partial view of the summit.